Hard Nova: Gameplay

 Hard Nova has a character creation element that allows players to choose their gender, and, unlike Sentinel Worlds I, lead a group of mercenaries.

 Plot

 Reception

 The game received 5 out of 5 stars in Dragon.
 Scorpia of Computer Gaming World opined in 1991 that Hard Nova greatly improved on Sentinel Worlds, and concluded that it "is a pretty decent game, with some interesting touches and a good storyline.
-While not a long-term epic, it should keep you occupied for awhile."
+While not a long-term epic, it should keep you occupied for awhile".
 Ken St. Andre wrote in the same issue of CGW that "it is a very good real-time shoot-'em-up game", but that the combat became boring and amoral and the game offered little exploration.
-In 1993 Scorpia stated that Hard Nova was "definitely worth your attention if you like space games".
+In 1993, Scorpia said that Hard Nova was "definitely worth your attention if you like space games".